Currency:

 I'm going to show you an effective way to perform some useful tricks to increase your online visibility.
 Since we love WordPress the most, our login optimization tips will be based on it.
 There is no need to introduce the WordPress CMS itself, just take a look at how many possibilities there are for using this system.
 As you can see, it is used not only for blogs, but also for business websites.

-Summary.
+Bottom line.
 Now let's say your new blog post has just been completed.
 Now it's time to take a look at how to optimize a WordPress post with basic knowledge and a useful plugin!

 In fact, there are a whole bunch of similar plugins.
 In fact, they all work very similarly.
 The presented aspects will be useful even if you are using another tool of this type.
 What matters is what elements you should pay attention to.

-Before you start implementing specific tips, you must, of course, install the plugin.
-This is done by default, like all other add-ons installed from the WordPress cockpit.
-Once installed, the Yoast SEO plugin window will appear in the post view (under the section where you enter and edit content).
+Before proceeding with the implementation of specific tips, you must, of course, install the plugin.This is done as standard, like all other add-ons installed from the WordPress cockpit.
+Once installed, the Yoast SEO plugin window will appear in the post view (below the section where you enter and edit content).

 1. Entering a passphrase

-The first step we propose to take is to enter a passphrase.
+The first step we suggest to take is to enter a passphrase.
 After you paste it, the plugin will process the content of the article you wrote, and in return you will get the results in the form of colored dots.
 They can be compared to a traffic light on the road when you get three light messages.
 Of course, at the initial stage, not everything can be "green", so we are making the rest of the changes.
 Green indicators show what state the current WordPress post optimization is in.

-2. Meta Description, Title, and URL
+2. Meta Description, Title and URL

 The second way to add a meta description is in the email subject line.
 It all depends if you are using it in the current WordPress theme for your site.

-Tip: There are two ways to enter a title.
+Tip: There are two ways to enter a name.
 Either in the box above or in the box just below the post title in the WordPress cockpit.
 Both areas have a certain relationship.
 The field from the first method is used only for SEO and only appears in search results, while the second method is used equally for SEO and as the title of the article on the page.
 It is better to use the last method.

 Now it's the turn of the link name.
 We enter it in the "Slug" field of the Yoast plugin.
-Again, what matters is the length (50-70 characters) and that it is easy for the reader to read.
-Don't use any numbers or special characters, just do your best for the best user experience.
+Again, what matters is the length (50-70 characters) and that it is easy for the reader to read.Don't use any numbers or special characters, just do your best for the best user experience.
 A good practice is to use the same title and URL (although this is also not a rule).

 3. Post Content

 Next, WordPress post optimization focuses on content.
 As you may have noticed, when you enter a key phrase, one of the colored "lights" indicates the density of the phrase in relation to the entire text.
 The optimal value of this indicator is from 0.5% to 1%.
-Be careful not to overload the content with phrases (so-called keyword stuffing), as this is not welcomed by Google.
+Be careful not to overload the content with phrases (the so-called keyword stuffing), as this is not welcomed by Google.

-Tip: You You can optimize your content for multiple phrases at once with Yoast SEO, but it's a paid solution.
+Tip: You can optimize your content for multiple phrases at once with Yoast SEO, but it's a paid solution.
 If you want to check the density of another phrase, just replace the current one.
 Then just enter the main one again.

 Another thing to pay attention to is the placement of the phrase in the first paragraph of the text so that the topic of the entry is introduced from the very beginning of the content.

-Wrong title scheme: H2 -> H1 -> H4 -> H3 -> H5 -> H6
+• Incorrect header layout: H2 -> H1 -> H4 -> H3 -> H5 -> H6

-Correct layout: H1 -> H2 -> H3 -> H3 -> H2 -> H3 -> H4 -> H4
+• Correct title layout: H1 -> H2 -> H3 -> H3 -> H2 -> H3 -> H4 -> H4

 External links should also come from your content.
 Links to other sites are good for SEO.

-It's also good to include images in your content.
+It is also useful to include images in the content.
 Visual content is easier for us to digest, so it should be used more often.
-The ALT attribute of an image is very important because Google looks for images based on this attribute.
+The ALT attribute of an image is very important because Google searches for images based on this attribute.
 Be sure to enter in this field the content in which you want to see your image in Google Graphics.
 Also, don't forget to optimize the image's weight (I recommend TinyPNG) and its dimensions.
-The highest possible resolution is not always a good option, as you may find that your blog area is smaller than the image size anyway, making it appear smaller.This negatively affects the weight of the image, which in turn affects the page loading speed, which should also be taken into account.
+The highest possible resolution is not always a good option, as you may find that your blog area is smaller than the image size anyway, making it appear smaller.
+This negatively affects the weight of the image, which, in turn, affects the page loading speed, which should also be taken into account.

-As you can see , optimizing WordPress posts is not something you can't do on your own.
+As you can see, optimizing WordPress posts is not something you can't do on your own.
 By applying the tips above, your entry should "glow green".

-Checklist - Optimizing a WordPress Post for SEO
+Checklist - Optimizing a WordPress post for SEO

 Optimization issues: